nedbat/coveragepy/doc/install.rst

 Checking the installation
 -------------------------

-If all went well, you should be able to open a command prompt, and see coverage installed properly:
+If all went well, you should be able to open a command prompt, and see coverage.py installed properly:

 .. ifconfig:: not prerelease